disi1/PoliticalPreparedness/README.md

 ## Political Preparedness

-PoliticalPreparadness was developed as a capstone project for the Udacity's Android Kotlin Developer Nanodegree Program.
+Political Preparadness was developed as a capstone project for the Udacity's Android Kotlin Developer Nanodegree Program.
 This application provides civic data intended to provide educational opportunities to the U.S. electorate using data provided by the Google Civic Information API.
-PolitcalPreparedness is an example application built to demonstrate core Android Development skills as presented in the Udacity Android Developers Kotlin curriculum.
+Politcal Preparedness is an example application built to demonstrate core Android Development skills as presented in the Udacity Android Developers Kotlin curriculum.

 This app demonstrates the following views and techniques: